rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

   PreferredAuthentications publickey
   IdentityFile ~/.ssh/id_rsa.github
 ````
-To check that it works, just `ssh -T github`, and your result should be just like this:
+To check that it works, just `ssh -T github`, and your result should look like this:

 [[/screens/ssh10.png]]